The bottom line

 What Is FXhome?

-FXhome is an online toolkit that combines video editor HitFilm and image editor Imerge into a powerful combination for visual creators.
-Because Artlist recently acquired it, the video editor now offers stock music, sound effects, and templates.
+FXhome is an online toolkit that combines a video editor (HitFilm) and image editor (Imerge) into a powerful combination for visual creators.
+Since Artlist acquired it recently, the video editor now offers stock music, sound effects, and templates.

 FXhome at a glance